eugeneloza/castle-editor-tutorial/README.md

 * Make sure the required libraries are available on system $PATH.
 Try compiling a few examples from `examples` folder to make sure they're working.

-* Make sure system environment variables required for Castle Game Engine are set up properly.
+* Make sure system environment variables required for Castle Game Engine and Castle Editor are set up properly.

 * Make sure Castle Editor is compiled and ready to use.